What Happens During a Workplace Needs Assessment?

 • Signposting to relevant tools, services, or support (e.g. Access to Work, software, training)

-• Practical tips for implementation (for both employee and employer)
+• Practical tips for implementation (for both you and your employer)

 This report is designed to:

-• Help employers fulfil their legal duties under the Equality Act 2010
+• Help your employer to fulfil their legal duties under the Equality Act 2010

 • Ensure support is proactive, consistent, and actionable